 At Turpentine Creek Wildlife Refuge, we participate in something known as behavior management training almost every day with our animals.
-This training helps encourage our cats to partake in a stress-reducing activity by also allowing animal care staff and interns to examine their health.
+Training helps encourage our cats to partake in stress-reducing activities by also allowing animal care to examine their health.
 This helps with checkups without having to sedate them; the more sedation an animal goes through, the more stress it causes them to have.
 There’s never a time that we force the animals to do anything they don’t want to do, this includes the training; it’s all volunteer-based using positive reinforcement through chicken or steak treats.

-These guys are very food motivated, so when it comes down to doing something, if there’s food involved, you can almost guarantee they’ll want to participate.
-Since we are letting them choose, there are times where these cats will not participate at all, which is okay.
-These cats can act just like house cats when it comes to stubbornness, so you already know how difficult it can be to get a regular domesticated house cat to do something, but then think of a cat that is 300-500 pounds bigger and a lot more aggressive!
+These animals are extremely food motivated!
+Due to treats being involved, these cats will more than likely want to participate.
+Since we are letting them choose, there are times when these cats will not participate at all, which is okay.
+These cats can act just like house cats when it comes to being stubborn.
+Not to mention, getting house cats to do certain things can be impossible at times!
+Keeping that in mind, think of a cat that is 300-500 pounds bigger than a house cat and much more aggressive!

 When training and rewarding our animals, we use something known as a bridge and reward training method.
-We look for the desired behavior that we’re wanting and we reward them with a high-pitched whistle, the bridge, and some treats.
+We look for desired behaviors and reward them with a bridge of a high-pitched whistle and some treats.
 This reinforces the desired behavior with a sound creating excitement and anticipation of food.
-If we don’t see that desired behavior done at all or done correctly, we will not blow the whistle and they will not get that treat.
+If we don’t see the desired behavior done at all or correctly, we won’t blow the whistle and they don’t get a treat.

-If they are needing a shot, we say “side.”
-With this side command, they’ll put their side up to the fence and receive lots of treats until the shot is completed.
-Our vet on staff will be up here to complete that shot so it’s done correctly.
+If they need a shot, we say the “side” command.
+With this command, they put their side up to the fence to receive that shot.
+The cats then receive lots of treats during the shot process.
+We like to call this their jackpot!
+Our vet comes up during training to complete that shot when needed.
 We will also pretend to give them a shot to get them more familiar with that pressure.
-To imitate this shot, we’ll have a staff member present and they’ll poke their hip with a stick, pencil, or something of that measure.
+To imitate shots, we have a staff member present to poke their hip with a stick, pencil, or something similar to create pressure.

 *Getting a treat (below)* *Side Command (below)* *Up Command (below)*